devitocodes/devitocodes.github.io/index.md

 op(t=timesteps, dt=dt)
 ```

-Example code for a 2D diffusion operator from a symbolic
-definition.
-The full tutorial can be found
+Example code for a 2D diffusion operator from a symbolic definition.
+The full
-[here](/devito/heat.html).
-In order to get more faimliar with Devito, it is highly recommended
+tutorial can be found [here](/devito/heat.html).
+To get more familiar with Devito,
-that you run more [tutorials](https://www.devitoproject.org/devito/tutorials.html) .
+we provide a wide selection of [tutorials](https://www.devitoproject.org/devito/tutorials.html).
 </div>
 <div class="col-sm-1 pull-left" markdown="1"></div>
 </div>  <!--End row-->